devashish42/Equity-management/Readme.txt

 ===============================Frontend using react=====================
 I am trying to develop the Frontend part for my practice but its not fully developed yet.

-Still you can go to crudfrontend folder and run npm install
+Still you can go to crudfrontend folder and Do the following You can add a portfolio and add equity and commit them to save .
+After Adding you can click on Submit to send a post request and it will save the details in DB.
+You can click on Reset all previos orders to truncate the orders table and the place new ones.

+Run these commands in order after opening crudfrontend folder

+npm install

 npm start

 for starting the server and seeing the progress.

-Its not linked with backend yet.
 =========================================================================